technicat/TootSDK/FORK.md

 - Operates on TootSDK objects instead of ids (e.g. `client.boost(post)` instead of `client.boostPost(id: post.id)`) and takes individual parameters instead of param structs.

-- Enums, like `ISOCode` enum listing the language codes supported by the various platforms, instead of passing strings, e.g. `client.getTranslation(of: post, in: .en)`.

 - Protocols that specify common interfaces among TootSDK objects, e.g. `InstanceV1` and `InstanceV2` implement `Instance`.

 ## Platform